Common Windows 10 Update Error and Solutions

 Windows 10 Update Error Code 0x800f0900

-If you are trying to update your Windows 10 PC, but you are getting an error code 0x800f0900, here are some simple solutions those can fix your problem.
+If you are trying to update your Windows 10 PC, but you are getting an error code 0x800f0900, here are some simple solutions which can fix your problem.
 You need to delete everything from the SoftwareDistribution folder that is located here-

 Also, you need to reset the catroot2 folder.
 To do that, open the Command Prompt with administrator privilege and enter these commands one by one-